askesvane/VisualAnalytics/assignment5_CNN/README.md

 bash ./create_visual_venv.sh
 source ./CNN_env/bin/activate
 ```

 Run the script (You can specify the height and width of the resized images.
 In both cases the default is 30.
+In order to run the script, you need to add a ```data``` folder containing all the images.
+This folder is too large to be pushed to github.
 ```bash
 python cnn_artists.py --resize_height 30 --resize_width 30
 ```